 A current lack of monitoring of biological variables also makes it challenging to determine how ecosystems will cope with changing physical and biogeochemical conditions.
 Many of the methods to improve biogeochemical sampling also apply to biological sampling.
 Complicating biological measurements is the need for a multidisciplinary approach that includes observations of physical, biogeochemical, and biological parameters.
 Integration of biogeochemical and biological measurements into PIRATA and Argo may be one way forward, and PIRATA and Argo would also benefit from greater international governance of biogeochemical and biological observations.
 Currently, there is no long-term commitment to fund these observations continuously, only to define what constitutes biogeochemical measurements and what should be measured.
 In addition, the biological sampling network would greatly benefit from improved international coordination and capacity building.
-Currently, satellite retrievals of chlorophyll and ocean color are limited by clouds,
+Currently, satellite retrievals of chlorophyll and ocean color are limited by clouds, especially in the ITCZ, providing additional motivation for in situ measurements this region.

 For ocean state estimates, the PIRATA array is too sparse and the measurements are too shallow to provide constraints on the deeper ocean.
 Deeper measurements, including a more complete AMOC monitoring system, are needed to constrain simulations of the AMOC, sea level rise, heat and freshwater storage, and the global energy imbalance.
-Currently, the deep ocean (> 2000 m) is very poorly sampled, severely limiting the accuracy with which these quantities can be calculated.
-Global especially in the ITCZ, providing additional motivation for in situ measurements this region.
+Currently, the deep ocean (>2000 m) is very poorly sampled, severely limiting the